fluid-cloudnative/fluid/docs/en/userguide/install.md

 $ kubectl -n fluid-system delete pod dataset-controller-5b7848dbbb-rjkl9
 ```

-> The dataset created in v0.4, after the upgrading，will miss some new fields added by v0.5.
+> The dataset created in an older version, after the upgrading，will miss some new fields added newly, such as FileNum.
-> We have only tried to update from v0.4 to v0.5.
-If you upgrade directly to v0.4 from an older version, unknown types of errors may occur.
+> We have only tried to update from v0.3 and v0.4.
+If you upgrade directly from an older version, unknown types of errors may occur.

 ### Check Status of Component